-If you’re part of the online world then you might have seen the word flat lay being bandied about and wondered what exactly it means, and how you can jump on the flat lay bandwagon.
+If you’re part of the online world, you might have seen the word flat lay being bandied.
+What exactly it means?
+How can you jump on the flat-lay bandwagon?
+Let’s find out.

 What is a Flat Lay?

 It is a picture taken from a bird’s eye view.
 A collection of items laid out on a flat surface.
 Usually, one item is the main focus of the shot, known as the hero.
 All the other items in the flat lay complement the hero piece.